unstoppabledomains/dev-docs/getting-started/test-domains/polygonscan.md

 }
 ```

-* Or, you can locate the TLD namehash in the following list:
+* Or, you can locate the domain ending namehash in the following list:

 ```json
 0x0f4a10a4f46c288cea365fcf45cccf0e9d901b945b9829ccdb54c10dc3cb7a6f = 'crypto';